milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Obtain the specific pieces of personal information that we have collected about you;

-Effective January 1, 2023, correct inaccurate personal information that we maintain about you;
+Correct inaccurate personal information that we maintain about you;

 Delete certain personal information that we have collected from you;